jwodder/rsrepo/README.md

 - Development on the next version is started:

-    - The version field in `Cargo.toml` is set to the next minor version after the just-released version, plus a "-dev" prerelease segment.
+    - The version field in `Cargo.toml` (and `Cargo.lock`, if the package contains a binary crate) is set to the next minor version after the just-released version, plus a "-dev" prerelease segment.

     - If a `CHANGELOG.md` file does not exist, one is created with a section for the release that was just made (with text set to "Initial release").